 [Photo by LS Cable & System Asia Ltd.]

-LS Cable & System Asia Ltd. (LS C&S Asia), a subsidiary of Korea’s leading cable maker LS C&S, broke ground for a power cable manufacturing plant in Thilawa Special Economic Zone, east of the capital Yangon in Myanmar, the company said on Tuesday.
+LS Cable & System Asia Ltd. (LS C&S Asia), a subsidiary of South Korea’s leading cable maker LS Cable & System, will invest 4.1 billion won ($3.5 million) to up its medium-voltage (MV) power cable production in Vietnam to meet burgeoning cable demand, the company said Wednesday.

 [ⓒ Pulse by Maeil Business Newspaper & mk.co.kr, All rights reserved]